wangquestion/INFO550_HW4/README.md

 This is a projects to analysis the pollen data measured by two different devices that used two different mthods for classifying pollen speciations and counts.
 The current projects have two major aims:

+## NOTE: This project is functionally running on MacOS 12.0.1 with R 4.1.1

 __Aim 1__ Match the raw datasets obtained from the two device with same names of the pollen speciation __Aim 2__ Calcualte the weekly counts of total pollen and each speciations of two devices, respectivelu __Aim 3__ Draw a stacked barplot to compared the dominant species of pollen measure by two device in pollen peak weeks in 2020